Pronounced as /ˌmærəˈwɑːnə/

 Hashish comes in different shades of brown, almost black and the lightest type has a hint of dirty yellow.
 It also varies in textures: on the surface, it can be shiny or matte.
 Other types of hashish are pliable while some can be as tough as dessert fudge.

 Another form of hashish is in condensed oil form—and it is probably the least commonly used type of this drug.
-A small amount is enough for the effects to come through and is combined in cigarettes or smoked in a pipe.
+A small amount of hash oil is enough for the effects to come through and is combined in cigarettes or smoked in a pipe.
 They can also be found in travel-sized bottles or plastic bags.

-Different from the illegal form of the drug, this refers to the pure cannabis indica plant that contains the two components tested to help cure diseases: the delta-9-tetrahydrocannabinol (TBC) and cannabidiol (CBD) chemicals.
+Medical marijuana refers to the pure cannabis indica plant that contains the two components tested to help cure diseases: the delta-9-tetrahydrocannabinol (TBC) and cannabidiol (CBD) chemicals.

 However, not all effects of medical marijuana are positive.
 Some patients manifest panic attacks after smoking the drug.
 Consulting a medical professional for a full diagnosis and check-up would still be the best option.

 People who use marijuana often turn to devices that allow them to engage in long-term marijuana use.
 Some common paraphernalia for marijuana use includes pipes, water pipes, bongs, and vaping devices.

 Marijuana is known for having potential therapeutic benefits and health effects for various medical conditions, including insomnia, neuropathic pain, inflammation, eating disorders, and more.

 Cancer-related symptoms such as chemotherapy-induced nausea and vomiting, as well as muscle spasms caused by multiple sclerosis, are also treated with medical marijuana.

 Furthermore, marijuana is also used in treating mental health conditions such as anxiety disorders, depression, post-traumatic stress disorder (PTSD), and substance use disorder (SUD).